Damage Caused by Construction

 exaggerates or embellishes

 Some experts do whatever the Attorney asks them to do, and never bother to evaluate the situation.
-Heimer Engineering evaluates the information provided and advises, based on Engineering experience, as to what defects exist, the cause of the accident, etc. As an Attorney, you will be provided our professional opinion so that you know how to proceed with the litigation.
+Heimer Engineering evaluates the information provided and advises, based on Engineering experience, as to what defects exist and the cause of the accident.
+As an Attorney, you will be provided our professional opinion so that you know how to proceed with the litigation.

-Embellishing a report or relying on a code reference that is not applicable may work, if the insurance company settles based on an exaggerated report.
-In other cases, the expert's statements in the inaccurate embellished report cannot stand up under cross-examination in a Court of Law.
+Embellishing a report or relying on a code reference that is not applicable sometimes works if the insurance company settles based on an exaggerated report.
+In other cases, the expert's statements in the inaccurate embellished report cannot stand up to summary judgment or under cross-examination in a Court of Law.
 With Heimer Engineering, you can be sure you are receiving a professional opinion based on the facts as provided to the Engineer.
 Heimer Engineering will be able to defend the Engineer's report under cross examination.

 Heimer Engineering never